omarnabih99/egfwd-Payment-Application/README.md

 # Payment-Application
-C project in Embedded Systems Professional Track provided by `Udacity` and `egfwd`
+C project in Embedded Systems Professional Track provided by `Udacity` and `egfwd`.
+The project is developed using `Microsoft Visual Studio`.

 ## System Description
 -Payment systems are now available everywhere and everyone interacts with these systems every day.